-All cultures, past and present, have identified abnormal human behaviours – anomalous thoughts and actions – that once sustained tend to be judged negatively.
-Unable to participate or function within social life, psych behaviours are regarded disruptive to the person and the organisation of society.
+All cultures, past and present, have identified abnormal human behaviors – anomalous thoughts and actions – that once sustained tend to be judged negatively.
+Unable to participate or function within social life, psych behaviors are regarded disruptive to the person and the organization of society.
 The boundaries drawn to distinguish between normality and madness are born and influenced by consensuses in culture moulded by beliefs, expectations, norms, the meanings assigned to thoughts and the expression of emotions.
-These agreements are central to registering unusual behaviour.
+These agreements are central to registering unusual behavior.
 For the West the dominant method for determining mental health relies upon the taxonomy of mental illness outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-This, a revisable bible, categorises, defines and names madness from which the entire mental health industry has grown from, and upon which Western clinicians are reliant upon.
+This, a revisable bible, categorizes, defines and names madness from which the entire mental health industry has grown from, and upon which Western clinicians are reliant upon.

 In November 2011, Rethink Mental Illness launched an independent commission, ‘The Schizophrenia Commission’ to review England’s capacity to provide the necessary care for people living with a diagnosis of schizophrenia and psychosis.
 The collated evidence and research in ‘The Abandoned Illness’ presents a stark and dismal picture of mental health provision and detailed its broad failings.
 No group of people read as chillingly than the section dedicated to ‘Mental Health and Minority Ethnic Groups (BME)’.
 The section illuminates decades of mounting evidence into the disparity of care within BME groups in England.
 The report reiterates that people from ‘African-Caribbean and African backgrounds are more likely to be given a diagnosis of schizophrenia or psychosis’, between 4-10 times greater compared to the white population.
 In addition to elevated diagnosis rates, the BME groups are overrepresented in hospitals, with higher rates of admission under section and for higher rates of ‘police involvement in their admission’.
 ‘Black people’ are ‘less likely to receive psychological therapy’ yet more likely to be forcibly restrained and prescribed higher doses of medication.